bytedance/uss/README.md

               └── unbalanced_train_part40.h5
 </pre>

-### 4.3 Create evaluation data
+### 4.3 Create validation data

 Create 100 2-second mixture and source pairs to evaluate the separation result of each sound class.
 There are in total 52,700 2-second pairs for 527 sound classes.
+The validation data is used to calculate the loss during training.

 ```bash
 bash scripts/2_create_evaluation_data/audioset.sh
 ```

-The evaluation data look like:
+The validation data look like:
 <pre>
 workspaces/uss
 └── evaluation